Fertility Preservation: Planning for Pregnancy After Cancer

 Hope for Future Family Building

-My patients who pursue egg and embryo freezing often report that the experience is hopeful and empowering during an otherwise challenging time.
-It is an honor to help each cancer patient safely and successfully build her family.
+Many patients who pursue egg freezing and embryo freezing often report that the experience is hopeful and empowering during an otherwise challenging time.

 About Dr. Laura Meyer

 Dr. Meyer provides comprehensive, compassionate, and individualized care to all of her patients on their journey to parenthood.
 Says Dr. Meyer, “I believe in empowering patients through education and counseling, and partnering with them to develop care plans that meet their specific needs, values and treatment goals.”
 Dr. Meyer has extensive experience in ovulation induction, egg freezing, in vitro fertilization, preimplantation genetic testing, and recurrent pregnancy loss.
 Her areas of interest include reproductive genetics, third party reproduction (donor sperm, donor egg, and gestational surrogacy), and medical fertility preservation for girls and women with cancer.